msamgan/msamgan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working for [shopiniworld.com](https://shopiniworld.com)
-- 📫 How to reach me at mohdsamgankhan@gmail.com
+- 📫 You can reach me at mohdsamgankhan@gmail.com
 <!--
 -
 - 🌱 I’m currently learning ...